Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-We simulate collectives of the tangentially-driven model of bead-spring linear polymers~\cite{IseleHolder2015}, where the dynamics of each active monomer follows overdamped Langevin dynamics.
-Adjacent beads along the chains interact with harmonic spring potential with rest length $\ell_b$, while any pair of beads interacts with the repulsive part of the Lennard-Jones (LJ) potential truncated at its minimum and shifted to be zero at the cut off distance~\cite{WCA}.
-We choose the bond rest length to be equal to the bead’s LJ diameter $\sigma$.
-The chain stiffness is accounted by the bending potential of the form $U_{Bend}=\kappa (1-\cos\theta)$, where $\theta$ is the angle between two consequent bonds of a polymer and $\kappa$ is the bending stiffness constant determining the persistence length $\ell_p= \kappa \sigma/ k_BT$.
-The active force on each monomer is along the tangent of the backbone of the polymer given by $\boldsymbol{f}^a =\tfrac{f^a}{2\ell_b}\,(\boldsymbol{b}_{i}^j+\boldsymbol{b}_{i+1}^j)$, where $\boldsymbol{b}_{i}^j$ refers to the $i$th bond vector of $j$th polymer, see the Supplementary Materials (Sup.)
-Sec.
-I for further details ~\cite{SM}.
-We choose the LJ diameter of the monomer $\sigma$ as the unit of length , the thermal energy $ k_BT$ as the unit of energy and $ \tau=\gamma\sigma^2/k_BT$ as the unit of time where the friction coefficient $\gamma $ is set to unity.
-The system is thus governed by three key parameters: dimensionless monomer density $\rho \sigma^3$, active force $f^{a^*}=f^a\sigma/k_BT$ and bending stiffness $\kappa/k_BT$.
+In our simulations, we model each active polymer as a linear bead-spring chain driven by tangential active forces~\cite{IseleHolder2015}, where the dynamics of each monomer follows overdamped Langevin dynamics.
+Adjacent beads along the chains interact with harmonic spring potential with rest length $\ell_b$, while any pair of beads interact with the short-ranged repulsive Weeks-Chandler-Andersen potential~\cite{WCA}.
+We choose the bond rest length to be equal to the bead’s diameter $\sigma$.
+Chains' stiffness is accounted by the bending potential of the form $U_{Bend}=\kappa (1-\cos\theta)$, where $\theta$ is the angle between two consequent bonds of a polymer and $\kappa$ is the bending stiffness constant setting the persistence length $\ell_p= \kappa \sigma/ k_BT$.
+The active force on each monomer is along the tangent of the polymer backbone, given by $\boldsymbol{F}^a =\tfrac{F^a}{2\ell_b}\,(\boldsymbol{b}_{i}^j+\boldsymbol{b}_{i+1}^j)$, where $\boldsymbol{b}_{i}^j$ refers to the $i$th bond vector of $j$th polymer, see the Supplementary Materials (Sup.)
+Sec.~I for further details ~\cite{SM}.
+We non-dimensionalize the system by choosing the monomer diameter $\sigma$ as the length scale, the thermal energy $k_B T$ as the energy scale, and $\tau = \gamma \sigma^2 / k_B T$ as the time scale, with the friction coefficient $\gamma$ set to unity.
+The system is thus governed by three key parameters: dimensionless monomer density $\rho \sigma^3$, active force $f^{a}=F^a\sigma/k_BT$ and bending stiffness $\kappa/k_BT$.